Tulivick/ARSENAL_GSD/README.md

 In order to run Arsenal GSD GUI and/or ArsenalGSD, you will need:

 * SentiStrength Java Version: we could not add it to the Libs folder; however, you can obtain the corresponding .jar file from [SentiStrength website](http://sentistrength.wlv.ac.uk/).
-You can obtain it buying one license or, if it's for research purpose only ask a free copy throught your academic email.
+You can obtain it by buying one license or, if it will be used for research purpose only, ask for a free copy through your academic e-mail.
-* Credentials for Watson Natural Language Understanding (WNLU): if you already have an bluemix account with valid credentials you can use them.
+* Credentials for Watson Natural Language Understanding (WNLU): if you already have a bluemix account with valid credentials, you can use them.
 If you don't have a bluemix account, a free trial account can be obtained [here](https://www.ibm.com/watson/services/natural-language-understanding/).
-Create your account following the steps informed in the website than configure your region, organization and space in order to create a credential for Watson Natural Language Understanding.
-After create your credential go to "Service Credentials" and click on "View credentials" under Actions to see your username and password.
+Create your account following the steps informed in the website, and then configure your region, organization and space in order to create a credential for Watson Natural Language Understanding.
+After creating your credentials, go to "Service Credentials" and click on "View credentials" under Actions to see your username and password.

 ## Setup

 ### Arsenal GSD GUI

-`ARSENAL_GSD/Arsenal GSD GUI/dist/` folder has everything you need.
+`ARSENAL_GSD/Arsenal GSD GUI/dist/` folder has everything you need to run GUI.
 Just add SentiStrength `.jar` to the `lib` folder and place `SentStrength_Data_Sept2011` in the working directory.
 All done, just run:

 ```bash
 java -jar Arsenal_GSD_GUI.jar
 ```

-Fill in the fields:
+In the application window, fill in the fields:
 * Git Login
-  * User: GitHub username;
+  * User: your GitHub username;
-  * Pwd: GitHub password;
+  * Pwd: your GitHub password;
 * Target Repository
-  * Owner: repository owner of your GitHub target repository;
+  * Owner: username of the repository owner of your GitHub target repository;
   * Repo: name of your GitHub target repository;
   * Time Intl: data time interval in days;
 * Watson Natural Language Understanding
   * Username: WNLU credentials' username
   * Password: WNLU credentials' password
-* Analysed Data: select the evidences you wish to consider.
+* Analysed Data: select the evidences you wish to be considered in the estimations.

-Note that our GUI was created just to provide an example of Arsenal-GSD application, so it is very simple interface.
-It does not validate fields neither organize nodes and edges when you generate one of the graphs (Initial Relations, Relations or Trust), they are all stacked.
+Press one of the buttons to generate the corresponding graph (Initial Relations, Relations or Trust).
+Note that our GUI was created just to provide an example of Arsenal-GSD's application, so it is very simple.
+It does not validate entry fields neither organize nodes and edges when graphs are generated -- they will be stacked one upon the other.
+Thus, to visualize the resulting graph, use your mouse to reposition its nodes and edges.

 ### ArsenalGSD

-Add all ARSENAL-GSD dependencies to your project then you can call it like the following example:
+Add all ARSENAL-GSD dependencies to your project.
+Then, you can call it like the following example:

 ```java
 TrustFramework tf = new TrustFramework(); // instantiate it